ChandraCXC/iris-docs/markdown/threads/fit/index.md

        index2 = -0.6063001   (2.4033892 NaN)
 ```

-Selecting *File -&gt; Write to file*, instead, saves the model to a file
+Selecting *File -&gt; Save Json...*, instead, saves the model to a file
-in a format (CDB) that can be read back by the tool in a future data
+in Json format that can be read back by the tool in a future data
 analysis session.
-(CDB is an XML format for reading model files in and
-out of Iris.)

 ![Saving a fitted model](./imgs/save_models_cdb.png)

 This customized Iris fitting session may be restored by selecting the
-*File-&gt;Read from file* menu option within the Iris fitting window.
+*File-&gt;Load Json...* menu option within the Iris fitting window.

 ![Reloading a saved, fitted model](./imgs/open_models_cdb.png)

+Restored models may be evaluated or refit to other SEDs.

+To evaluate a model on an SED (without refitting), open the Fitting Tool, load the Json file into the fitting session, then open the Visualizer and click "Evaluate" (at the bottom of the plot window).
+This will overplot the model on the data, and recalculate the fit statistics.

 |   |
 |--:|